Josh Bell Player Props: Guardians vs. Cardinals

 Josh Bell At The Plate

-- Bell has reached base via a hit in 30 games this season (of 47 played), and had multiple hits in six of those games.
+- Bell has picked up a hit in 62.5% of his 48 games this season, with more than one hit in 12.5% of them.

-- He has scored in seven games this season (14.9%), but has had no multi-run games.
+- He has scored in seven games this year (14.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.